Learn about upgrading a computer for teaching English online so you don’t have to buy a new one

 Upgrading the RAM on Your MacBook

-Unfortunately, you will be unable to upgrade the RAM on your Macbook.
+Unfortunately, you will be unable to upgrade the RAM on your MacBook.
 Apple solders the RAM into the motherboard and if you do not know what you are doing you risk damaging your computer.
-Thankfully, Macbooks already meet the minimum standards for RAM.
-So, you will not need to upgrade this.
+Fortunately, most 2015 or newer MacBooks meet the minimum RAM requirements for teaching online.
+Nonetheless, if you are in the market for a MacBook, make sure you plan to future-proof your investment with a MacBook that has at least 8GB RAM.

 Upgrading the Central Processing Unit